-DSA launched the Down Syndrome Education Series (DSES) in October 2014.
-This series, which received a Global Down Syndrome Educational Grant, is for DSA Members who have family members with Down syndrome.
-The program continues to receive funding from local philanthropists and corporations.
+DSA launched the Down Syndrome Education Series (DSES) for Members in October 2014.
+The program received a Global Down Syndrome Educational Grant and continues to receive funding from local philanthropists and corporations.

 When the topic is appropriate and the speaker is available, an afternoon session will be offered to educators or health care professionals.
 Parents shall not attend these sessions.

 Sessions are free but reservations are requested.
 Childcare is not provided.
 With the exception of infants, we request that you do not bring children to the presentations.

 Speakers and topics for the 2014-2015 year include:

 David Scott & Panel, Project SEARCH (Transition Program)

 Stacy Taylor, M.A., Understanding and Treating Problem Behaviors in Individuals with Down Syndrome

 Dr. William Mobley, Ph.D., Neuroscientist, Alzheimers and Down Syndrome